Smurf-IV/Excel_PRIME/README.md

 - No internal caching of previously loaded sheets / rows.
 ### Q & A's
 - Q: It appears that this uses more memory than other implementations
-- A: Currently yes, but it is being optimised for `Range Extraction,
+- A: Currently yes, but it is being optimised for `Range Extraction`,
     - AND for allowing multiple rows (With cell data) to be stored in memory at the same time, (i.e. via `ToList()` call);
     - AND there is work in place to allow multiple sheets to be read at the same time (Unlike some to of the others that use global memory to represent a row)
+    - And it appears that the current benchmarks do not extract unless a `ToString` and a check on the result is used (Otherwise the Jit removes the unassigned dead code)

 ## Efficiency 📦
 - As hinted by the above statements, this is to be targetted at memory restricted environments (i.e. ASP Net VM's)